 Showers before the weekend

 ALBANY, Ga.
-(WALB) - Wall to wall sunshine and pleasantly cool 60s and 70s covered #SGA Tuesday afternoon.
-Tonight another chilly one as lows drop into the low-mid 40s.
-Sunny and tad milder as highs rise into the low 70s tomorrow afternoon.
-Very little fanfare through Thursday however sunshine gives way to increasing clouds and warmer mid 70s late afternoon.
+(WALB) - Near perfect fall weather continued with abundant sunshine and pleasantly mild 70s Wednesday.
+Tonight another chilly one as lows drop into the upper 40s.
+Look for more sunshine with increasing clouds and milder mid-upper 70s tomorrow.

-Ahead of a cold front, showers move in after midnight into early Friday.
-For some a wet morning commute as a narrow line of showers quickly pushes east.
-By midday into early afternoon we’ll be drying out.
-This time not much of a cool down behind the front but the drier air settles in for the weekend into early next week.
-Still slightly below average with highs low-mid 70s and lows low-mid 50s.
+Rain chances gradually returns as a cold front slides east.
+Models indicate limited moisture with boundary therefore scattered showers will leave many without any measurable rainfall.

+Behind the front rapid clearing through the afternoon as NW winds usher in much drier air.
+Not much of a cool down behind the front however beautiful fall weather extends through the weekend into the middle of next week.
+Highs hold in the mid 70s and lows in the low 50s.

 Copyright 2023 WALB.
 All rights reserved.